triblatron/dagui/doc/design/Renderer.md

 The Widget tree consists of Windows, Inputs, Layouts etc.

 We could have a declarative widget tree and use diffing to update only the parts that have changed.

+The widget tree could use the ConfigurationElement as its config format.

+We will need to investigate what a declarative widget tree resembles.  it might be similar to XAML or qml or Flutter.